Gurgaon kidney scandal

 The multi-billion rupee Gurgaon kidney scandal came to light in January 2008 when police arrested several people for running a kidney transplant racket in Gurgaon, an industrial township near New Delhi, India.
-Kidneys from most of the victims, who were the poor hailing from the nearby western Uttar Pradesh, were transplanted into clients from the United States, United Kingdom, Canada, Saudi Arabia and Greece.
+Kidneys of most of the victims, who were the poor hailing from the nearby western Uttar Pradesh, were transplanted into clients from the United States, United Kingdom, Canada, Saudi Arabia and Greece.
 The police raid was prompted by complaints by the locals from Moradabad about illegal kidney sales.
-The man accused of the scandal, Amit Kumar, was arrested in Nepal on 7 February 2008 and has denied any hand in criminal activity.
+The man accused of the scandal, Amit Kumar, was arrested in Nepal on 7 February 2008 and denied any hand in criminal activity.

 Chronology of events

 The police raid

 On 24 January 2008, police teams from Haryana and Uttar Pradesh raided a residential building and a guest house owned by Amit Kumar.

-According to the Gurgaon police, the scandal at a local clinic was going on for six to seven years.
+According to the Gurgaon police, the scandal at a local clinic had been going on for six to seven years.
 The donors were lured with offerings of about Rs.
-30,000 for kidney removal.
+30,000 for kidney 'donation'.
 First, they were lured to the clinic on the pretext of job opportunities.
-They were instead asked for donating their kidneys for the fee and all those who resisted this were drugged against their will and subsequently operated upon.
+They were instead asked for donating their kidneys for a fee and all those who resisted this were drugged against their will and subsequently operated upon.

-The Haryana police, under whose jurisdiction the scandal happened, issued arrest warrants against Upendra Aggarwal, a general physician and an associate of Amit Kumar for his involvement in the scandal.
+The Haryana police, under whose jurisdiction the crime happened, issued arrest warrants against Upendra Aggarwal, a general physician and an associate of Amit Kumar for his involvement in the scandal.
 However, at the time of the police raid, Kumar and his other accomplices escaped after the knowledge of possible arrests.

 The raid helped rescue five people and shifted them to a Gurgaon hospital.